 - 1/2 cup of all purpose flour

 - 1 cup of chopped pecans

-Preheat the oven to 350 degrees F. Line a 12 cup muffin tin with paper muffin liners and spray the liners with Baker's Joy non-stick spray, or use a silicone muffin pan.
+Preheat the oven to 350 degrees F. Line a 12 cup muffin tin with foil muffin liners and spray the liners with Baker's Joy non-stick spray, or use a silicone muffin pan.

 Cream the butter until smooth; add the sugar and beat until blended.
 Add the eggs, one at a time, and beat in.
 Add the flour and the pecans and fold in gently until blended; do not beat.
 Spoon the batter into the muffin tins a little more than halfway full.
 Bake at 350 degrees F for about 20 to 25 minutes or until a toothpick inserted into the center muffins comes out clean.
 Transfer to a cooling rack.

 Cook's Notes: These are a bit sticky and delicate, so until you make them a few times I advise using paper liners in your muffin tin just for ease of removal.
 Lightly spray the paper cups with non-stick spray, so that the muffin doesn't try to adhere to the paper, making them crumble when you pull the paper off.
 Doubles great for 24 muffins.

 Variation: May also use dark brown sugar.
 Do these as bite sized mini-muffins, perfect for parties, but start checking those at about 12-15 minutes.
 You'll get about 2-1/2 dozen.

 Tip: If you aren't using liners, allow the muffins to cool in the pan for about 10 minutes before removing, unless you are making mini-muffins.
 Remove those as soon as you can easily manage them and set on a cooling rack to finish cooling.